jzstraley/docsref/docs/im-guide/cards/heart-failure/acute-hf/acute-decompensated-hf.md

     - Low-Output Heart Failure
         - Decompensated heart failure resulting from left ventricular dysfunction
         - Increased afterload and preload with decreased CO
-- HFpEF is the most common cause
-    - 50% of patients hospitalized with CHF
-    - Exertional dyspnea, orthopnea, lower extremity edema, but normal or near normal LVEF with objective evidence of diastolic dysfunction (abnormal LV filling pressures) by echo
+- [Correction to: Drugs That May Cause or Exacerbate Heart Failure: A Scientific Statement From the American Heart Association][9]

 ## Labs

 - ABG shows hypoxia, hypocapnia, and respiratory alkalosis
     - Less specific than proBNP and PCWP
     - Respiratory alkalosis (hyperventilation) often seen in contrast with COPD which has respiratory acidosis
+- [Risk Assessment][14]
+- [Prognostic Biomarkers in the ED in HF][13]
     - Elevated BNP has high sensitivity for AHFD, BNP > 100 is indicative
+        - [Updating the role of natriuretic peptide levels in cardiovascular disease][10]
+        - [Impact of body mass and body composition on circulating levels of natriuretic peptides][11]
+        - [The paradox of low BNP levels in obesity][12]

 ## Management